plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-26-contour-plot-excel.md

       img: "![Final Plot](https://images.plot.ly/excel/contour-plots/thumb-contour-plot-in-excel.jpg)"
  - title: Export & Share
    sub-steps:
     - copy: "You can also export a static image of your plotly graph.
-Download an image of your Plotly graph by clicking EXPORT on the toolbar."
+Download an image of your Chart Studio graph by clicking EXPORT on the toolbar."
       img: "![Export](https://images.plot.ly/excel/contour-plots/export-image.jpg)"
     - copy: "To add the chart inside an excel sheet, click where you want to insert the picture inside Excel.
 On the INSERT tab inside Excel, in the ILLUSTRATIONS group, click PICTURE.
-Locate the Plotly graph image that you downloaded and then double-click it."
+Locate the Chart Studio graph image that you downloaded and then double-click it."
       img: "![Plot in Excel](https://images.plot.ly/excel/contour-plots/excel-contour-plot.jpg)"
 ---